Munich Kidnappings

-Although it was still a few years before rolling 24 hour news channels, the 1972 Munich Olympics and the subsequent hostage crisis unfolded live on televisions around the globe.
-Terrorists with sympathies for the Palestinian cause broke into the Olympic Village and kidnapped members of the Israeli Olympic squad.
-Although the security service braced itself for a likelihood of such an event (infamous Sieber scenario 21) before the Games, it seemed that the German police were oblivious that the kidnappers were able to follow their preparations to attack by simply turing on their television sets.
+Although it would be still a few more years before 24/7 news cycle, the 1972 Munich Olympics and the subsequent hostage crisis unfolded live on televisions around the globe.
+On 5th September — right in the middle of the Games — terrorists sympathizers of the Palestinian cause broke into the Olympic Village and kidnapped members of the Israeli Olympic squad.
+Although the security service prepared itself theoretically for such an event (the infamous Sieber scenario 21), the police didn’t realize that the kidnappers would able to follow their reactions and plans by simply turning on television sets.

-The above photo of the hooded terrorist on the balcony outside the Israeli team’s hotel is framed in living memory and was one of the defining images of international terrorism.
-Clad in a nondescript pull-over, his face hidden by a sinister looking balaclava, with the slits for the eyes cut out, he looked more like a faceless monster than the young man from a Palestinian refugee camp he was.
-We don’t know for certain who he was—a faceless, unknown individual personified the very image of the modern terrorist: someone who was not like us, did not look like us, and came from some place far distant from our neighborhood or country of which we knew little, someone different, alien and and inherently evil.
+The above photo of the hooded terrorist on the balcony of the Israelis’ hotel room, taken by AP’s Kurt Strumpf, is considered to be one of the defining images of international terrorism.
+Clad in a nondescript pull-over, his face hidden by a sinister looking balaclava with cut-out slits for eyes, he looked more like a dehumanized monster than a young man from a Palestinian refugee camp that he was.
+We don’t know for certain who he was, yet this faceless individual personified the very image of the modern terrorist: someone who is not like us, does not look like us, and comes from some faraway place of which we knew little; someone different, alien, and inherently evil.

-The hostage crisis brought the Palestinian cause to the world’s attention.
-Indeed, at the time of Munich, the Palestinians were still a forgotten people; Israeli prime minister Golda Meir insisted they did not exist.
-All the footage from 1972 never used the word “Palestinian”; the gunmen are described simply as “Arab.”
+For better or for worse, the hostage crisis brought the Palestinian cause to the world’s attention.
+It’s hard to imagine it now, but at the time of Munich, the Palestinians were still a forgotten people.
+Israeli prime minister Golda Meir insisted they did not exist, and all the footage from 1972 never used the word “Palestinian”; the gunmen were simply “Arabs.”

 > insisted they did not exist